About The Course

 You will be given the opportunity to undertake an independent investigation on a topic of particular interest.
 There will also be a residential field course to the Lake District, as well as a number of one-day field visits around East Anglia.

-You’ll also hear talks from experts on issues ranging from coastal management, to town planners who have involved our students in planning how to bring urban regeneration to derelict parts of Lowestoft.
+You will also hear talks from experts on issues ranging from coastal management, to town planners who have involved our students in planning how to bring urban regeneration to derelict parts of Lowestoft.

 Many students go on to study degrees such as geography, geology, environmental science, or civil engineering.
 As geography gives a wide range of analytical skills, it is also highly valued in career areas such as chartered surveying and estate agency, tourism and recreation management, local government as well as businesses in the insurance and energy sectors.